sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 ### 3) Acceptances JavaScript with unsold items should delete an item
 Running the spec individually it passes.
 Persumably previous tests have set a condition that interferes with the spec or maybe a timing issue.
+After some investigation it turned out that it is a timing issue.

+In `spec/spec_helper` we set `Capybara.max_waiting_time = 5` and `wait: 5` in
+the respective code.

+### 4) Acceptance index page ...
+Capybara 3.33.0 doesn't consider "\n" as return key press anymore in input fields.
+As a work around let's click the button.

 ### x2)/x3) WARN Selenium [DEPRECATION]
 The deprecation warning is probably from the RSpec version.
 Let's update